 Beginners learn what is referred to as Mainstream level of dance.
 After dancing for a year or more, you may be ready to try another level.
 Plus, Advanced, and Challenge levels are available.
 Round Dancing is another fun option for couples.
 Round dancing is choreographed ballroom dancing.
 There are a number of levels for this form of dancing as well.
 The programs are broken down into Phase 2 through 6.
 There are various rhythms danced including: the Two Step, Waltz, Rumba, and Fox Trot to name a few.

 Square dancing is a great form of entertainment, therapy and exercise.
 Classes start each year in September.
-Classes for 2018 are starting Sunday, September 9th at 6:30pm.
 Contact Us for more information.